-“No, sorry I can’t do that.
-What I did was wrong from the very beginning, but that doesn’t mean I continue messing up?
-I’ve since realized my mistake and want to make things right.”
+“Sorry.
+I can’t do that.
+What we did was wrong from the very beginning, but that doesn’t mean we continue messing up.
+I want to make things right.”

 She pouted, and her dimples deepened.
 “Is abandoning your responsibility making things right?
-You should accept you have two families now and it’s not messing up when you take care of both of us.”
+You now have two families and it’s not messing up when you take care of both of us.”

 He straightened, and his tone was as cold as ice.
-“That would’ve made sense if I was Coral’s father.
+“That would’ve made sense if I was Thomas’s father.
 I’m not.”

 “You are his father.
-Why don’t you want to show me the results of the DNA test you did?”
+Why don’t you want to show me the results of the paternity test?”

-She shifted position.
-“And why don’t we do another test to confirm this once and for all?”
+“What problem?”
+She squirmed.
+“I’m tired.
+Let’s do another test to confirm this once and for all?”

 “You made me leave Ken for you.
-So if you think Coral’s his baby, you’re responsible for breaking up a family.
+So if you think Thomas is his baby, you’re responsible for breaking up a family.
 You just can’t walk away from us.”

-“Are you crazy?” said Justin, grabbing the glass of whisky and sitting down.
-His eyes glowed with a cold and spiteful look.
+“Are you crazy?”
+He grabbed the glass of whisky and sat back.
 “What do you want from me?”

-“Will he breastfeed or I give him bottled milk?” she asked when Gisela had opened the door.
+“Will he breastfeed or I give him bottled milk?” asked the maid.

-“Everything has become distasteful to me coz of you,” she said, sitting down beside him.
+“Everything has become distasteful to me because of you.”
+She sat beside him.
 “You’re so cruel.
 Heartless.
-You’re even making me start hating my baby for destroying our happiness.”
+You’re even making me hate my baby for destroying our happiness.”

 He wiped his fingers on his corduroy pants.
 “You can’t hate an innocent baby.”

 “So you’re judging me?”
 She raked her hair with her fingers.
-“Yes, I hate him and don’t pretend, you also hate him.”
+“Yes, I hate him and don’t pretend.
+You hate him too.”

-Elbows on his knees and the glass of whisky tightly held in his hands, Justin leaned forward and sighed.
-“My God, what did I get myself into?”
+Elbows on his knees and the glass of whisky tightly held in his hands, he leaned forward and sighed.
+“My God!
+What did I get myself into?”